Explorer 41: Solar Proton Monitoring Experiment

 The solar proton monitoring experiment utilized four separate detectors, each of which used one or more solid-state sensors.
 Three detectors measured the omnidirectional fluxes of protons and alpha particles with energy per nucleon values above 10, 30, and 60-MeV.
 Alpha particle contributions to the total count rates were generally less than 10%.
 These detectors were also sensitive to electrons above approximately 0.7, 2.0, and 8.0-MeV, respectively.
 The 10-MeV channel was sampled for two 19.2-seconds intervals every 163.8-seconds and the 30- and 60-MeV channels for one 19.2-seconds interval every 163.8-seconds.
 Resultant hourly averaged fluxes have been published in Solar-Geophysical Data (National Oceanic and Atmospheric Administration (NOAA), Boulder, Colorado) on a rapid basis.
 The fourth detector had a 60° full look angle normal to the spacecraft spin axis.
 Each of two discrimination levels was sampled for two 19.2-seconds intervals every 163.8-seconds.
 Fluxes of 1- to 10-MeV/nucleon protons and alpha particles were measured in the lower and upper discrimination states, respectively.
 All detectors functioned normally from launch until the spacecraft decayed from orbit (from 21 June 1969 to 23 December 1972).

 Triaxial Fluxgate Magnetometer

 A boom-mounted triaxial fluxgate magnetometer measured magnetic fields in the interplanetary medium, in the magnetosheath, and in the geomagnetic tail.
 The magnetometer had dynamic ranges of plus or minus 40-nT and ± 200-nT with respective sensitivities of ± 0.2 nT and ± 1.0 nT.
 Automatic onboard range selection was included.
 Measurement of the energy spectra of magnetic field fluctuations was accomplished through a computation of the autocorrelation function in an onboard digital processor.
 The experiment functioned normally from launch until the spacecraft decayed from orbit (21 June 1969 to 23 December 1972).

 Solar storm of August 1972

 It recorded important data on one of the most potent solar proton events of the Space Age in early August 1972.

-Atmospheric entry
+End of mission

 Explorer 41 functioned very well from launch until it decayed from orbit on 23 December 1972.